LukaHarambasic/harambasic.de/content/projects/schmackofatz.md

 ---
 title: schmackofatz.
 img: schmackofatz.png
-alt: The map screen of schmackofatz. where users see the restaurants around them.
+alt: The map screen of schmackofatz where users see the restaurants around them.
 prio: 0
 links:
     -